 * To reassure you your cottage will have been cleaned according to strict protocols.
 In order for us to ensure efficient cleaning, some items such as ornaments, games, books etc have been removed from your property.
 We apologise that some properties may not look as attractive as before but we hope you appreciate we have had to do this to keep you safe.
 In line with the current guidelines, we have also had to remove the majority of throws and sofa cushions.

 * If you require any of these items (or anything else!) just ask.
 They will be provided for your stay, and then quarantined.
 Or if you prefer please feel free to bring your own.
 The same goes for kitchen items, we have provided you with a basic number of items which should be more than adequate, but if you think you will want more please bring your own so you know you have what you need.

 * Terms and Conditions for accommodation bookings can be found here: Terms & Conditions.

 * As hosts we will keep contact with guests to a minimum, adhering to current social distancing guidelines.
-Where contact is inevitable, we will wear protective clothing and maintain a safe social distance.
+Where appropriate, we will wear protective clothing and will strive to maintain a safe social distance.